Zerahu/Zerahu/README.md

 - 👋 Hi, I’m @Zerahu
-- 👀 I’m interested in Minecraft
+- 👀 I’m interested in minecraft
-- 🌱 I’m currently learning how to get girls
+- 🌱 I do fpv drone flying
-- 💞️ I’m looking to collaborate on grinding bedwars
+- 💞️ I’m looking to collaborate on hypixel bedwars
-- 📫 Zerahu#0850 on discord
+- 📫 @zerahu on discord /most platforms